-For well over a year now, the sales of luxury goods have been faltering.
-As the crisis in the global luxury goods industry has deepened, even those situated in the upper echelon of the market – the grandmasters that had proven able to withstand the Great Recession (the period of general economic decline observed in world markets during the late 2000s and early 2010s), such as Hermès and Chanel – are experiencing plunges in profit.
+The sales of luxury and high fashion goods have been faltering, and as the crisis in the global luxury goods industry has deepened, even those situated in the upper echelon of the market – the grandmasters that had proven able to withstand even the Great Recession (the period of general economic decline observed in world markets during the late 2000s and early 2010s), such as Hermès and Chanel – have experienced plunges in profit.

-While many luxury brands are cutting their revenue forecasts, Sephora and similarly situated brands have each posted a string of blockbuster sales results.
-Estee Lauder, the company that owns its eponymous cosmetics line, as well as brands such as Clinique and MAC, recently upped its sales forecast this spring, in response to experiencing greater demand for its products.
+While many companies have taken to cutting their revenue forecasts, Sephora and similarly situated brands have consistently posted blockbuster sales results.
+For instance, Estee Lauder, which owns its eponymous cosmetics line, as well as brands, such as Clinique and MAC, recently upped its sales forecast, in response to experiencing greater demand for its products.

 THE LIPSTICK INDEX

 With such specific growth in mind, it seems the "lipstick index" is back, or at least that is what Bloomberg declared last year.
-The term, which was coined by Leonard Lauder - then-chairman of Estee Lauder - during the 2001 recession, in response to the share rise in lipstick sales, "indicating that women facing an uncertain environment turn to beauty products as an affordable indulgence while they cut back on more-expensive items," such as Gucci handbags or Chanel suits.
+The term, which was coined during the 2001 recession by Leonard Lauder - then-chairman of Estee Lauder - in response to the share rise in lipstick sales, "indicating that women facing an uncertain environment turn to beauty products as an affordable indulgence while they cut back on more-expensive items," such as Gucci handbags or Chanel garments.

 Not all hope is lost for high fashion brands, however.
-While wealthy consumers may not be shelling out for garments and accessories in as carefree a manner as they have in the past, they are demanding premium beauty goods with increasing frequency.
-For brands like Chanel, Louis Vuitton, and L’Oreal (whose shares soared early this month, the most in almost seven months after revenue beat analysts’ estimates on rising demand for the cosmetic maker’s high-end brands in North America) and Lancome, of course, this is a welcome phenomenon.
+While wealthy consumers may not be shelling out for garments and accessories in as carefree a manner as they have in the past, they are demanding beauty goods with increasing frequency.
+For brands ranging from Forever 21 to Chanel, this is a welcome phenomenon.